JHalt06/Books-For-The-Future/docs/DesignDoc.md

 #### Future Improvements:
 * When the manager goes to create a new need, the popup could be made into an overlay that appears over the rest of the interface.
 As it is now, the popup appears at the bottom of the screen after the user presses the button, which they have to scroll to see.
 This could be made less confusing and more intuitively.
 * The Cupboard view layout could be remade from a list view to a card grid view.
 This would allow for a more visually appealing and more functional interface while also utilizing wasted whitespace.
-* There could be some visual cues added to the Login and Create Need modals to instanly inform users of invalid inputs.
+* There could be some visual cues added to the Login and Create Need modals to instantly inform users of invalid inputs.
 Such visual cues could be red borders or helper text.

 ### View Tier
 > _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.